michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

 ## Chapter 1 - Reliable, Scalable, and Maitainable Data Systems

-####*Reliability*: The system should work correctly, even in the case of hardware/software/human error.
+#### *Reliability*: The system should work correctly, even in the case of hardware/software/human error.

 * Includes correctness, edge case handling, speed, security.
-* Types of faults (that could lead to *failures*):
+* Types of *faults* (one component breaking, that could lead to *failures*, where the whole system is down):
   * Hardware (usually unrelated, but common).
-  * Software (often cascading, can lie dormant until some unusal circumstance).
+  * Software (often cascading, can lie dormant until some unusual circumstance); Mitigations:
+	  * Careful thinking,
+	  * Testing,
+	  * Process isolation,
+	  * Measuring, monitoring, analyzing production.
   * Human; Mitigations:
-	  * Well-abstracted APIs
+	  * Well-abstracted APIs,
-	  * Sandboxes
+	  * Sandboxes,
-	  * Testing (unit, itegration, manual)
+	  * Testing (unit, itegration, manual),
-	  * Allow rollbacks
+	  * Allow fast/easy rollbacks,
-	  * Monitoring
+	  * Telemetry (aka monitoring),
-	  * Good management and training
+	  * Good management and training (good luck).

 #### *Scalability*: As the system grows, there should be reasonable ways to deal with that growth.

-* No: "X is scalable", "Y doesn't scale".
+* Don't say: "X is scalable", "Y doesn't scale".
-* Yes: "If the system grows in a particular way, wat are our options for coping?".
+* Yes: "If the system grows in a particular way, what are our options for coping?".
 * *Load parameters*: e.g. requests/second, cache hit rate, read/write ratio, average/peak.

-Example: Twitter Timeline, two approaches:
+**Example: Twitter Timeline, two approaches**:

 1. On timeline load, get tweets from all users the current user follows, merge them and sort by time.
 1. Maintain a cache for each users' timeline.
 When someone tweets, insert that into each of their followers' timeline caches.